PiotrPeca/Machine_Learning_Projects/README.md

 # Machine Learning Labs – AGH University

-This repository contains mini-projects developed as part of the **Machine Learning** course at AGH University of Science and Technology.
-Each folder (`labXX`) corresponds to a weekly lab session and is aligned with the content of the respective lecture (`W1`, `W2`, etc.).
+This repository contains mini-projects developed as part of the **Machine Learning** course at AGH University of Krakow.
+Each folder (`labXX`) corresponds to a weekly lab session and is aligned with the content of the respective lecture.

 ## 🧠 Contents